 Individual owners can choose their combination.
 They can prepare their tractor within the rules to their own specification.
 And they can now compete in major league pulling events with USA-EAST.

 Cen.Pe.Co.
-Lubricants provided end-of-season bonus bucks to the Hot Rod V-8 division in 2017.
+Lubricants provided end-of-season bonus bucks to the Hot Rod V-8 division again in 2021.
 The Central Petroleum Company of Cleveland, Ohio, and Wolcott, Iowa has been a consistent supporter of this class since it began.